alyjak/spacelyjak/journal/dtw_new_libs.md

+## 2023-03-13

+Dane DuFour and David Rossie attend.

+- Is there an existing off the shelf proposed state law change that would enable Detroit to adopt split tax?
+If not, we should get that written
+- Talked extensively about split tax, what is it, why does Detroit need it, who in the nation does it (not really anyone), what is needed at the state level.
+- Talked about what is incentivizing home buying.
+People value the single family residential because that's what we've all grown up with as "what's valuable".
+We need to influence more people's aesthetics in order to help push to more desireable development patterns.
+- People value walking in a "theme park mentality", they like to drive into walkable interesting places, not live there. -David
+- David is excited about cherry hill, wishes more developers started projects like that.
+- I was griping about how we aren't set up to do much.
+David reminds us there's value in connecting, even if we don't make tangible progress
+- zoom was advertising it at 8:30, make sure are advertising meeting at 9.
+- David might run the letter by the Plymouth mayor, give us some insight.

 ## 2023-02-15 DTW New Libs meeting

 Introductions

 - Attendance: Andrew Lyjak (Plymouth), Louis Birach (Detroit), Charlie Starkman (Farmington Hills), Zane DuFour (royal Oak), Mark (Wixom)

-Coordinate our outreach: What organizations can we commit to working with?
+- Coordinate our outreach: What organizations can we commit to working with?
+  I briefed on the orgs I'm starting to get in contact with
-Initiate a letter writing campaign, review Mark’s draft Roundtable on Chapter Priorities
+- Initiate a letter writing campaign, review Mark’s draft Most of the meeting revolved around setting our priorities via Marks policy bullet points
+- Roundtable on Chapter Priorities
+  See above
-Vote on our March in person event
+- Vote on our March in person event
+  Interest in having something sooner rather than later
-General Discussion
+- General Discussion
+  Not much time

+Chronological Notes:

 - Discord invite expired, plug this one in next email: https://discord.gg/CPtRFMKR7e
 - sent a Rw link to the chat for the YIMBY letter